EDITION 10 about OBOO,

 value of services, it'll be mere politics.

-33, The thinking behind the Byzantine terminology does not stand up to analysis.
+33, The thinking behind the calculations won't bear examination.
 Fees like "courtesy" or

 per hour to $104.
 Inspections outside working hours would jump